 We carpooled from Port Townsend to Hurricane Ridge.
 From there we hiked the Roaring Winds/Obstruction Point Trail, a 6.4-mile round-trip hike with 1,400 feet of elevation gain.
 Dogs were not allowed, per the National Park rules.

 Obstruction Point Trail is the highest trail in the Park, passing through alpine country and great viewsheds.
-There is a strong possibility that we will run into snow, so bring layers for
+We expected to see early season wildflowers, such as Glacier Lily, Phlox, Frittilarias, and orchids.

-To RSVP, please contact Lee at JLTnatural@saveland.org.
+Lee at JLTnatural@saveland.org provided details.